thycotic/cm-docs/release-notes/rn-1.4.1.md

 * On the Connecting with an invalid certificate warning, Connection Manager now saves the selection to "bypass this error and connect anyway" (Mac OS).

 * When connecting to Secret Server, long template names are no longer truncated (Mac OS).

+* Fixed an issue related to exporting local connection folders.